-We welcome applications to our LRG calls from researchers all over the world.
-There are currently no restrictions based upon nationality or where researchers are employed.
+We welcome applications to our LRG calls from researchers all over the world, and encourage applications that propose collaboration between researchers from lower- and higher-income countries.

 Principal investigators applying to LRG calls should currently have a PhD or be enrolled in a PhD programme.
 Although there are no formal qualification requirements for co-investigators, co-investigators on STEG-funded projects usually have a PhD or are enrolled in a PhD programme.
 The knowledge, expertise, and qualifications of the entire research team will be taken into account when evaluating the proposal.

-We welcome submissions from PhD students/candidates to our regular LRG calls, however, we anticipate that PhD students applying on their own for LRGs may struggle to compete with more established researchers.
-We recommend and encourage PhD students to apply as part of a team alongside more senior co-investigators.
+We welcome submissions from PhD students to our regular LRG calls.
+However, given the scale of funding of our LRGs, all applicants will be assessed on their capability and experience in conducting data collection and research more broadly at this scale.
+We anticipate that PhD students applying on their own may struggle to compete with more established researchers.
+As a result, we encourage PhD students to apply as part of a team alongside more senior co-investigators, which may help to demonstrate the project’s feasibility and credibility.
 For all PhD students acting as principal investigators, we require a letter of support from your PhD supervisor no later than two weeks after the deadline.
 A PDF of the letter can be sent to the STEG Team at [email protected].

 For the advisor: Please discuss the feasibility of the research proposal, the intellectual support which the student will receive from advisors and others, an assessment of the student’s ability to carry out the research, and of the student’s longer-term potential as a researcher.